 At first I cringed.
 Competition would be hazardous to our livelihood.
-How could we send money to China if we don’t have enough customers?
-But then Maggie and Laura explained what with San Angela being the new county seat, it would be a very prosperous place.
+How can we send money to China if we don’t have enough customers.
+But then Maggie and Laura explained that with San Angela being the new county seat, it was becoming a very prosperous place.

-So mother, your sons and I are in-between phases of culture development.
-Hopefully we will form our own little china town in Santa Angela.
+So Mother, your sons and I are between phases of cultural development here.
+Hopefully, we will form our own little China town in San Angela.
 Maybe I’ll find a man to replace my love, Quing.
 Maybe I will no longer have to pose as a man to get by in this society.
 Maybe people will change.